adamsbytes/rocinante/PHASES.md

 - [ ] `AccountGoalPlanner` - Goal types and dependencies
 - [ ] `SkillPlanner` - Training method selection
-- [ ] `ItemAcquisitonPlanner` - Complex methods to obtain items, such as recognizing "I need iron bars, I don't have those, but I have iron ore and 15 smithing"
+- [ ] `ItemAcquisitonPlanner` - Complex methods to obtain items, such as recognizing "I need iron bars, I don't have those, but I have iron ore and 15 smithing" or some items are not tradeable, such as breadcrumbs
 - [ ] `QuestOrderPlanner` - Optimal quest ordering
 - [ ] `GearProgressionPlanner` - Equipment upgrade paths
 - [X] `UnlockTracker` - Teleports, areas, features (integrated with WebWalker)